 - 1 cup milk or unsweetened almond milk

-- 2 Tablespoons melted coconut oil or butter plus more for your skillet
+- 2 tablespoons coconut oil or butter melted; plus more for the skillet

 - 5 eggs

 - 1 large apple chopped finely